Date of Degree

 Recommended Citation

 Peterson, Ashley Shiels.
-"Standing at the crossroads of progress and pessimism: HIV/AIDS coverage in African American magazines and its relevance for female readers." thesis, University of Iowa, 2009.
+"Standing at the crossroads of progress and pessimism: HIV/AIDS coverage in African American magazines and its relevance for female readers."
+MA (Master of Arts) thesis, University of Iowa, 2009.